White Zombie (film): Plot

 The action of White Zombie is set in Haiti in 1932.
-Much of the plot revolves around Legendre, Beaumont, another plantation master, and a newly arrived couple, Neil and his fiancée Madeleine, and how Legendre turns her into a "braindead" zombie.
+Much of the plot concerns Legendre, Beaumont, another plantation master, and a newly arrived couple, Neil and his fiancée Madeleine, and how Legendre turns her into a "braindead" zombie.

 On arrival in Haiti, Madeleine Short reunites with her fiancé Neil Parker, with imminent plans to be married.
-On the way to their lodging, the couple's coach passes Murder Legendre, an evil voodoo master, who observes them with interest, and grabs Madeleine's scarf, which he uses in later voodoo rituals against her.
-Neil and Madeleine arrive at the home of a wealthy plantation owner, Charles Beaumont.
-Charles' love of Madeleine prompts him to meet Murder secretly in Murder's sugarcane-mill, operated entirely by zombies, one of whom falls into a cane-grinding pit.
-Charles wants to convince Madeleine to marry him and solicits Murder's supernatural assistance.
-Murder states that the only way to help Charles is to transform Madeleine into a zombie with a potion.
+On the way to their lodging, the couple's coach passes "Murder" Legendre, an evil voodoo master, who observes them with interest, and grabs Madeleine's scarf, which he uses for later voodoo rituals against her.
+Neil and Madeleine arrive at the home of a wealthy plantation owner, Charles Beaumont, whom Madeleine met while travelling from New York.
+Charles' obsession with Madeleine prompts him to meet Legendre secretly in Legendre's sugarcane-mill, operated by zombies, one of whom falls into a cane-grinding pit.
+Charles wants to convince Madeleine to marry him and solicits Legendre's supernatural assistance.
+Legendre states that the only way to help Charles is to transform Madeleine into a zombie with a potion.
 Beaumont, aghast at first, finally agrees, takes the potion, and surreptitiously gives it to Madeleine inside flowers for her wedding.

-Shortly after Madeleine and Neil's wedding ceremony, local missionary Dr. Bruner presiding, the potion takes effect on Madeleine, who apparently dies and is buried soon afterward.
+Soon after Madeleine and Neil's wedding ceremony, local missionary Dr. Bruner presiding, the potion takes effect on Madeleine, who apparently dies and is entombed soon afterward.
 Murder and Charles enter Madeleine's tomb at night and bring her back to life as a zombie.
 In a drunken state, a depressed Neil sees ghostly apparitions of Madeleine and goes to her tomb.
 On finding it empty, Neil seeks out the assistance of Bruner, who informs him that Madeleine might not be dead at all; he recounts how Murder had used potions to turn many of his rivals into living but soulless zombies, who now act as Murder's closest guardians.
 The two men journey to Murder's cliffside castle to rescue Madeleine.

-At the castle, Charles has begun to regret Madeleine's transformation and begs Murder to return her to life, but Murder refuses.
-Charles discovers he has been tainted by Murder's voodoo and is also transforming into a zombie.
-As Neil enters the fortress, Murder senses his presence and silently orders Madeleine to kill Neil.
+At the castle, Charles has begun to regret Madeleine's transformation and begs Legendre to return her to life, but Murder refuses.
+Charles discovers he has been tainted by Legendre's voodoo and is also transforming into a zombie.
+As Neil enters the fortress, Legendre senses his presence and silently orders Madeleine to kill Neil.
 She approaches Neil with a knife, but Bruner grabs her hand from behind a curtain, making her drop the knife and walk away.
-Neil follows Madeleine to an escarpment, where Murder commands his zombie guardians to kill Neil, who shoots them, but this does not stop them.
+Neil follows Madeleine to an escarpment, where Legendre commands his zombie guardians to kill Neil, who shoots them, but this does not stop them.

-Bruner approaches Murder and knocks him out, breaking Murder's mental control over his zombies.
+Bruner approaches Legendre and knocks him out, breaking Legendre's mental control of his zombies.
 Undirected, the zombies walk forward and topple off the cliff.
-Murder awakens and eludes Neil and Bruner, but Charles pushes Murder off the cliff.
+Legendre awakens and eludes Neil and Bruner, but Charles pushes Legendre off the cliff.
 Charles loses his balance and also falls to his death.
-Murder Legendre's death releases Madeleine from her zombie trance, and she awakens to embrace Neil.
+Legendre's death releases Madeleine from her zombie trance, and she awakens to embrace Neil.